-- c) Full procedure notes covering the day to day operation of the on-line banking system and the treasury management systems are documented and included within the operations manual. - 2.
-Standard Settlement Instructions - a) a list is maintained of named officers who have the authority to transact loans and investments - b) Brokers and counterparties with whom the Council deals direct are provided a copy of the Standard Settlement Instructions list - 3.
-Payment authorisation - a) payments can only be authorised by an agreed signatory(ies) of the council, the list of signatories having previously been agreed with the Council's bank - b) inflow and outflow of monies borrowed and invested will only be from the counterparty's bank accounts
+c) Full procedure notes covering the day to day operation of the on-line banking system and the treasury management systems are documented and included within the operations manual.

+2. Standard Settlement Instructions

+- a) A list is maintained of named officers who have the authority to transact loans and investments. - b) Brokers and counterparties with whom the Council deals direct are provided a copy of the Standard Settlement Instructions list. - 3.
+Payment authorisation - a) Payments can only be approved by authorised signatories of the Council, the list of signatories having previously been agreed with the Council's bank. - b) Inflow and outflow of monies borrowed and invested will only be from the counterparty's bank accounts.

-Verification
+B. Verification

-Loans and investments will be maintained in registers which will include fees and brokerage paid.

-- Transactions will be cross checked against broker notes, counterparty confirmations and PWLB loan schedules by verifying dates, amounts, interest rates, maturity, interest payment dates etc. - When receiving requests for change of payment details.
+- Loans and investments will be maintained in registers which will include fees and brokerage paid. - Transactions will be cross checked against broker notes, counterparty confirmations and PWLB loan schedules by verifying dates, amounts, interest rates, maturity, interest payment dates etc. - When receiving requests for change of payment details.
 Due care will be exercised to ascertain the bona fide of the request and avoid potential fraud.
 Additional checks will be made through pre-existing contact details for the payee before amending payment details.

-Substantiation
+C. Substantiation